JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

     0.0  1.0

-It may be interesting to point out explicitly that we provide :class:`OneVsRest` to conveniently convert a multi-class problem into a two-class problem.
+It may be interesting to point out explicitly that we provide :class:`LabelEnc.OneVsRest` to conveniently convert a multi-class problem into a two-class problem.

 .. code-block:: jlcon